Campus Strategic Planning Process

 The work of the committees was collated at the administration level to begin to define the university's direction for the future.

 The institution's guiding priorities, as drafted, are being shared with the campus for feedback.
 Following a feedback period, each priority will be assigned to a campus unit to flesh out some potential action plans and initiatives.

-Chancellor Steinmetz' investiture speech on October 20th will outline the campus priorities.
+Chancellor Steinmetz' investiture speech on October 20, 2016, outlined the campus priorities.

 The colleges will determine and report how the priorities align with college-level strategic plans.
 The service units will develop plans that support the institutional priorities that have been defined.

-The provost will determine which initiatives will be adopted and a summation of the plans described above will be published on this website and shared with the campus community in March 2017.
+The provost will determine which initiatives will be adopted and a summation of the plans described above will be shared with the campus community in March 2017.